“Mais ou sont les neiges d’antan?” —Francois Villon

 © Andrew Glaze, 2015, from Overheard In A Drugstore.

 Fletcher Pratt was a beloved and eccentric pioneer in the field of science fiction novels and his wife Inga was a successful designer and illustrator.
 My father came to know them during his visits to the Bread Loaf Writer’s Conference in 1948 and 1953.
 In reality their home was not on Columbus Circle in Manhattan, but at the New Jersey shore in a huge mansion they dubbed “The Ipsy Wipsy Institute”.
 It was legendary for the constant flow of guest writers, celebrities, regular meetings of burgeoning science fiction writers that Pratt encouraged, and Pratts predilection towards pretending he was the host of a grand British manor house in the style of the English gentry.
+He was the president of at least three different groups of writers on specific topics, one of which was named “The Trapdoor Spiders”.

 If you’d like to read more, you can look at the Wikipedia page on Fletcher Pratt.
 His wife, Inga Pratt, also has a Wikipedia page devoted to her.